 Full text is not in this repository.

 some risks of possible exploitation by intended parents and considered these to be heightened on overseas arrangements.
 PORs also believed more should be done by the UK Government to prevent couples using surrogacy arrangements overseas.
 Results suggest that Cafcass should provide PORs with more help for this work.
 Further, policy makers and surrogacy agencies could be aware that most PORs believed there were some possibilities of exploitation of UK and overseas surrogates by intended parents.

 |Additional Information:||Originally presented at 30th annual conference of the Society for Reproductive and Infant Psychology (SRIP) held in Leuven, Belgium on 8th-10th September 2010.|

-|Deposited On:||04 Jul 2011 08:29|
+|Date Deposited:||04 Jul 2011 08:29|